LSSTDESC/desc-prod/doc/apps.md

   * The wrapper copy is started in a fresh shell with series af arguments including that command
   * Status is reported to stdout and the return code (0 for success)
 * The wrapper continues to run as an orphan process:
-  * The wrapper starts the application command in another shell
+  * The wrapper starts the application command (runapp-APPNAME) in another shell
   * At regular intervals, the wrapper checks and reports progress back to the DESCprod server
   * After the command completes, the wrapper send final report to the server and exits